MUMBAI TOURISM GUIDE:

 Mumbai is also a cultural center attracting the finest Indian Classical music and dance artists from all over the country.

 K. M. Munshi Marg – the headquarters of the International Cultural (Hindu) Organization

 Cowasjee Jehangir (CJ) Hall

 The National Centre for the Performing Arts (NCPA) – auditorium frequently present concerts and recitals.
-NCPA also offers modern Gujarati, Hindi, Marathi and English Language plays as well as Western chamber music, while a smattering of platinum selling Western rock artists appear at Mumbai Stadium.
+NCPA also offers modern Gujarati, Hindi, Marathi and English Language plays as well as Western chamber music, while a smattering of platinum-selling Western rock artists appears at Mumbai Stadium.

-Shopping Downtown: Most of the Handicrafts emporia and bazaars are located in the downtown area.
-Crawford Market, famous for flowers, fruits, meat and fish, is certainly a place worth capturing on your camera; its sheer colour and variety will not fit into one screen.
+Shopping Downtown: Most of the Handicraft’s emporia and bazaars are located in the downtown area.
+Crawford Market, famous for flowers, fruits, meat, and fish, is certainly a place worth capturing on your camera; its sheer color and variety will not fit into one screen.

 The main areas for bargain clothes are around Colaba Causeway and Fashion Street, which stretches along the Cross and Azad Maidans.
 More trendy and costly shopping is found at Breach Candy and Kemps Corner, down the hill from the Hanging Gardens.
-Chor Bazaar is antique-hunter’s delight, while nearby Zaveri Bazaar is famous for its diamond, gold and silver jewellery.
+Chor Bazaar is an antique hunter’s delight, while nearby Zaveri Bazaar is famous for its diamond, gold and silver jewelry.

 The shopping arcades of almost all five-star hotels such as the Oberoi and the Taj Mahal offer a good variety of up-market shops.
 In central and suburban Mumbai, the Dadar, Bandra-Linking Road, and Juhu Road areas are good spots to shop.